Frequently Asked Questions

 Does the Colorado Secretary of State offer online services?

-Why does Colorado Registered Agent only cost $99 per year?
+Why do we only cost $99 per year?

 We focus on providing fast, reliable service without unnecessary overhead.
 By keeping operations efficient and pricing transparent, we can offer same-day document handling and full compliance support at a lower cost than many competitors who charge $125 to $436 annually.